Home

 • Why don't you sell these patterns as kits?

 All of the materials in these patterns are easily found.
 The majority of the colors used can be found at your local craft or stitchery store.
 They are DMC, Weeks Dye Works or Gentle Art Sampler Threads.
 The fabrics are also readily available.
-The only exception to this is the large cotton even weave fabric in "Come, Come Ye Saints" sampler and the "All Things Bright and Beautiful" sampler.
+The only exception to this is the large cotton even weave fabric in "Come, Come Ye Saints" sampler, To every thing there is a season" sampler and the "All Things Bright and Beautiful" sampler.
 They can be found at most needlework specialty stores.
 The original of "Come, Come Ye Saints" was stitched using Needle Necessity Flosses which are no longer available.
 The newer editions of this pattern have suitable substitutes.
 If you own an older version of "Come, Come Ye Saints" suitable substitutes for these flosses are listed below under "What can I substitute for the Needle Necessities flosses?"
 I would rather stitch, compose, teach or even cook than sit around making kits.
 I try to make the materials needed as common as possible.
 I love to buy kits because they are easy and fool proof, but I do not have the time to put them together.

 • Some of the symbols in "Come, Come Ye Saints" seem to be repeated.